 The most common food intolerances include: dairy, gluten and soy.
 I have also seen things as uncommon as oranges, strawberries and cashews.

 Bottom line solution: If you suspect that you might be experiencing a food intolerance you can either try an elimination diet or get tested.
-A test that I have used personally that I like is called Pinnertest (I have no affiliation with them).
-The Pinnertest boasts itself as being one of the most accurate but it is also not cheap.
-If you are tight on funds, I would recommend an elimination diet at first & speaking with your doctor.
+A test that I have used personally that I can also administer to my clients is called the MRT test.
+The MRT test is one of the most accurate food sensitivity tests as it looks at “end point reactions” of food sensitivity in the body – whereas other tests tend to look at JUST certain antibodies like IgG and IgA.
+If you are interested in the MRT test feel free to contact me here!

 Whew!
 That was a lot of info.
 I hope this article helps you get on track with what could potentially be holding you back from your results. 🙂